CodingApps/EmojifyV1/README.md

 ## Intro

 This project implements the Google Face API for face recognition after a picture is taken.
 Once the face recognition detects the facial expression, another function pulls a cartoon emoji with the corresponding expression to place on the face.
+Index of emoji images added from different image set.
 <p align="center">
   <img src="screens/emojifypic1.gif" width=300>
 </p>